azamsharp/azamsharp.github.io/_posts/testing.md

 **Foundation Core**: Represents the resources used by all modules.
 This can include helper classes/structs, reusable views, images, icons and even preview content used for testing.

-> Each module like Shipping, Inventory, Ordering etc can be represented by a folder structure of a package dependency.
+> Each module like Shipping, Inventory, Ordering etc can be represented by a folder structure or a package dependency.
 This really depends on how reusable your module is and if you wish to use it in other projects.

-Using this architecture, future aggregate models and data access services can be added without interfering with existing ones.
+Using this architecture, future business requirements and data access services can be added without interfering with existing ones.
 This also allows more collaborative environment as different teams can work on different modules without interfering with each other.

+## Screens vs Views

+When I was working with Flutter, I observed a common pattern for organizing the widgets.
+Flutter developers were separating the widgets based on whether the widgets represents an entire screen of just a reusable control.
+Since React, Flutter and SwiftUI are extremely similar in nature we can apply the same principles when building SwiftUI applications.

+For example when displaying details of a movie, instead of calling that view MovieDetailView, you can call it MovieDetailScreen.
+This will make it clear that the detail view is an actual screen and not some reusable child view.
+Here are few more examples.

+**Screens**
+- MovieDetailView
+- HomeScreen
+- LoginScreen
+- RegisterScreen
+- SettingsScreen

+**Views**
+- RatingsView
+- MessageView
+- ReminderListView
+- ReminderCellView

+I find that it is always a good idea to keep a close eye on our friendly neighbors React and Flutter.
+You never know what ideas you will bring from other declarative frameworks into SwiftUI.

 ## Validation